huggingface/hub-docs/docs/hub/security-sso-azure-oidc.md

 Open a new tab/window in your browser and sign in to the Azure portal of your organization.

-Navigate to the Microsoft Entra ID admin center, and click on "Enterprise applications"
+Navigate to the Microsoft Entra ID admin center and click on "Enterprise applications"

 <div class="flex justify-center">
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/b134c56c2d4748be0a161ed13211407228f34553/hub/sso/sso-azure-oidc-guide-1.png"/>
 </div>

-You'll be redirected to this page, click on "New application" at the top, then "Create your own application".
+You'll be redirected to this page.
+Then click "New application" at the top and "Create your own application".

 <div class="flex justify-center">
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/b134c56c2d4748be0a161ed13211407228f34553/hub/sso/sso-azure-oidc-guide-2.png"/>
 </div>

-Input a name for your application (for example, Hugging Face SSO), then select "Register an application to integrate with Microsoft Entra ID (App you're developping)".
+Input a name for your application (for example, Hugging Face SSO), then select "Register an application to integrate with Microsoft Entra ID (App you're developing)".

 <div class="flex justify-center">
 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/b134c56c2d4748be0a161ed13211407228f34553/hub/sso/sso-azure-oidc-guide-3.png"/>